fastify/fastify-swagger/README.md

 })
 ```

-You can also attach the transform function on a specific endpoint:
+The transform function can also be attached to a specific endpoint:

 ```js
 fastify.get("/", {